aeon0/d4lf/README.md

 - Download the latest version (.zip) from the releases: https://github.com/aeon0/d4lf/releases
 - Execute d4lf.exe and go to your D4 screen
 - There is a small overlay on the center bottom with buttons:
-  - max/min: Show or hide the console output.
-Good for checking ingame if there are some errors.
+  - max/min: Show or hide the console output
+  - filter: Auto filter inventory and stash if open (number of stash tabs configurable)
-  - start/stop: Turn filtering on/off
+  - vision: Turn vision mode (overlay) on/off
-  - scripts/stop: In case there are any scripts attached, run them
 - Alternative use the hotkeys. e.g. f11 for filtering

 ### Limitations
-- If you rerolled an affix, that affix (and the one above) will not be considered.
-So these items will most likely not show up with a green box
 - The tool does not play well with HDR as it makes everything super bright

 ### Configs